department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/corpus-christi-in-person/research-report.md

 4. Many Veterans prefer checking in with MSAs and that is okay.
 5. A portion of the staff believe staff and Veteran acceptance of PCI will just take time.
 6. Negative first-time experiences greatly impact a Veteran’s desire to try PCI again.
-7. Most of Veteran’s confusion occurred during the texting portion of the workflow.
+7. Most of Veteran’s confusion occurred during the texting and QR code scanning portion of the workflow.
 8. Continued kiosk usage confuses Veterans.
 They aren’t sure when and why to utilize kiosks or not.
 9. The number of  PCI scenarios that direct Veterans to “see staff” cause Veterans frustration.
 This also causes staff to spend a lot of time troubleshooting.
 10. Veterans aren’t sure what appointment types can use PCI to check-in.